chocoby/jp_prefecture/README_EN.md

 ## Installation

-Add line below in Gemfile.
+Add this line in Gemfile.

 ```ruby
 gem 'jp_prefecture'